Image

 Key Takeaways on the Flipped Classroom: Advantages that Count for Healthcare Education Leaders

-- Maximize the impact of contact hours by focusing classroom time on applied, high-value teaching
+• Maximize the impact of contact hours by focusing classroom time on high-value teaching

-For higher education leaders, these advantages connect directly to operational priorities: program sustainability, learner progression, and long-term institutional reputation.
+For higher education leaders, these advantages connect directly to a wealth of operational priorities, from program sustainability and learner progression to long-term institutional reputation.

 Frequently Asked Questions on Flipped Learning